Seattle’s Ken Jennings, about to guest host ‘Jeopardy!,’ gets embroiled in Twitter storm over ‘Bean Dad’

 Jennings also pushed back on the idea that Roderick was anti-Semitic.
 Jennings’ tweets came just five days after he addressed his own history with Twitter in a five-tweet thread: “Sometimes I said dumb things in a dumb way and I want to apologize to people who were (rightfully!) offended.
 It wasn’t my intention to hurt anyone, but that doesn’t matter: I screwed up, and I’m truly sorry.”

 Roderick later deleted the thread and his Twitter account.
-On Tuesday morning, he posted an apology to his website, saying, “I was ignorant, insensitive to the message that my ‘pedant dad’ comedic persona was indistinguishable from how abusive dads act, talk and think.’”
+On Tuesday morning, he posted an apology to his website, saying, “I was ignorant, insensitive to the message that my ‘pedant dad’ comedic persona was indistinguishable from how abusive dads act, talk and think.”
 In the same apology, Roderick also wrote that the “racist, anti-semitic, hurtful and slur-filled tweets from my early days on Twitter” were “intended to be ironic, sarcastic.”

 “I thought then that being an ally meant taking the slurs of the oppressors and flipping them to mock racism, sexism, homophobia and bigotry,” Roderick wrote.
 “I am humiliated by my incredibly insensitive use of the language of sexual assault in casual banter.”